Tag Archives: Gavin Newsom

-Kamala Harris always seems happy.
-For the most part Democrats come off as sad, and report being sad.
-Harris’s campaign stood out from Clinton’s and Biden’s for her positivity.
-She never played the racism card, or the feminine glass ceiling card, and still managed to raise $1.5 B: some three times more money than any other candidate in history.
+Kamala Harris always seems happy while most Democrats come off as sad, and report being sad.
+Harris’s campaign also stood out from Clinton’s and Biden’s for positivity.
+She never played the racism card, or the feminine glass ceiling card, and still managed to raise $1.5 B, some three times more money than any other candidate in history.
 In a campaign of only 108 days, she focussed on the swing states, inspiring support from the press, comedians, academia, Socialist Bernie Sanders, and the billionaire class: Mark Zuckerberg, Bill Gates, Jeff Bezos, etc. Quite a mix.
 She lead in the polls to the end, barely beaten by a seasoned, media-savvy Trump, running effectively as an incumbent.
 I suspect she’ll be unbeatable in 2028, if she’s allowed to run.

 Harris has some minor down-sides, all of them related to her positivity.
 First off, Harris comes across as somewhat dim-witted.
 That’s annoying to political junkies, but not really a problem for most Americans.
 She comes across as having a good heart, and that’s enough.
 We elected George W. Bush and Joe Biden, dim-witted, likable guys, who people we related to.
 Brains can even be a handicap: we voted out George H. W. Bush, despite his brains and expertise, even after he’d taken down the Berlin Wall.
 It helps to have competent helpers, and Kamala stayed close to Obama and Cheney.
 Her VP failed to impress, but she’s sure to pick better in 2028.